ddomax/FTDI_D2XX_SDK/ReadMe.txt

 --------------
 Examples are modified for FT232R.

+Before executing the examples, run
+    > sudo rmmod ftdi_sio
+    > sudo rmmod usbserial
+to remove the VCP drivers that already exists.

 As Linux distributions vary these instructions are a guide to installation and use.
 FTDI has tested the driver with Ubuntu 14.04 (kernel version 3.13) for i386 and x86_64, and Raspbian 7 (kernel version 3.18) for arm-v6-hf.